A Toxin, a Defense

 Triple Canopy’s venue is located at 264 Canal Street, 3W, near several Canal Street subway stations.
 Our floor is accessible by elevator (63" × 60" car, 31" door) and stairway.
 Due to the age and other characteristics of the building, our bathrooms are not ADA-accessible, though several such bathrooms are located nearby.
 If you have specific questions about access, please write at least three days before the event and we will make every effort to accommodate you.

 - Goldin+Senneby is a Stockholm-based artist subject established in 2004 by Simon Goldin and Jakob Senneby.
-Goldin+Senneby often focuses on speculation and contemporary financial markets, and employs the practices that distinguish those markets.
+Goldin+Senneby often focuses on speculation and financial markets, and employs the practices that distinguish those markets.
+Their collaboration has also been shaped by the experience of disease, vulnerability, and caregiving, especially that of living with an autoimmune condition.
 Goldin+Senneby’s retrospective, “Standard Length of a Miracle,” was on view in 2016 at Tensta konsthall in Stockholm and in 2017 at the Institute of Modern Art in Brisbane.
 Goldin+Senneby has had solo exhibitions at e-flux, New York; CCA Derry-Londonderry; Kadist, Paris; and the Power Plant, Toronto, among other venues.
 In 2015, Triple Canopy published Headless, a detective novel, ghostwritten by K. D., that culminated Goldin+Senneby’s eight-year investigation of offshore finance and human sacrifice.
 In 2019, Triple Canopy published “Eternal Employment,” a listing for a never-ending job at a train station in Gothenburg, written by Lina Ekdahl as part of a project by Goldin+Senneby.